Fairs in Pristina: EXPOKOS-Construction, Technology, Energetic and Furniture Fair

-The Construction, Technology, Energetic and Furniture Fair was first held in 2001.The annual trade show is open on 14–17 May at "Pallati i Rinisë".
+The Construction, Technology, Energetic and Furniture Fair was first held in 2001.
+The annual trade show is open on 14–17 May at "Pallati i Rinisë".
 It is attended by visitors from 13 countries and overall specialists in the field of construction, energetics, technology, furniture and real estate, employers, distributors, managers of public and private companies, institution leaders, students.

-This fair is divided in four sectors :
+This fair is divided into four sectors: